inpsyde/more-menu-fields/README.md

 - "Link Relationship (XFN)"
 - "Description"

-For our clients we needed additional fields, e.g. "data" attributes (useful for click tracking) or "rel" attributes ("noopener", "nofollow"...).
+For our clients we needed additional fields, e.g. "data" attributes or "rel" attributes ("noopener", "nofollow"...).

-Issue is there's **no** filter provided by WordPress to edit the default fields and there's no action hook to allow echoing custom form fields HTML, like happens in many other parts of WP backend.
+Issue is WordPress provides **no** filter to edit the default fields and there's also no action hook to allow echoing custom form fields HTML, like happens in many other parts of WP backend.

 The only possible customization is the [`"wp_edit_nav_menu_walker"`](https://developer.wordpress.org/reference/hooks/wp_edit_nav_menu_walker/) filter hook which allows to return the class name of a custom walker.

-To write a custom walker that outputs custom form fields each time a field is needed is annoying, but not a big deal.
+So each time a field is needed  a custom walker needs to be written; annoying, but not a big deal.

 But things get worse when that filter is hooked by more than one plugin.